Iraqi Intelligence Service

 IIS is alleged to be responsible for a number of assassinations and attempted assassinations abroad.
-These include the assassinations of former Iraqi prime minister Abd ar-Razzaq an-Naif in London (July 1978), Salih Mahdi Ammash in Helsinki (January 1985), Sheikh Talib al-Suhail al-Tamimi in Beirut (April 1994), Ayatollah Mehdi al-Hakim in Sudan (January 1988) and Ayad Habashi in Rome (October 1986), as well as the attempted assassinations of President George H. W. Bush, the Emir of Kuwait and the former Iraqi Prime Minister Ayad Allawi.
+These include the assassinations of former Iraqi prime minister Abdul Razzaq an-Naif in London (July 1978), Salih Mahdi Ammash in Helsinki (January 1985), Sheikh Talib al-Suhail al-Tamimi in Beirut (April 1994), Ayatollah Mehdi al-Hakim in Sudan (January 1988) and Dr. Ayad Habashi in Rome (October 1986), as well as the attempted assassinations of President George H. W. Bush, the Emir of Kuwait Jaber Al-Ahmad Al-Sabah and the former Iraqi prime minister Ayad Allawi.

 Structure

-IIS was organised as a number of Bureaus, which oversaw the individual directorates.
+IIS was organized as a number of Bureaus which oversaw the individual directorates.
 The following list gives the directorates divided by bureau, and a brief description of the directorate: